Scott Dikkers

-Scott Dikkers (born March 1, 1965) is an American comedy writer, speaker and entrepreneur.
-He was a founding editor of The Onion, and is the publication's longest-serving editor-in-chief, holding the position from 1988–1999, 2005–2008, and as General Manager / Vice President of Creative Development from 2012–2014.
-He currently heads the "Writing with The Onion" program in partnership with The Onion and The Second City in Chicago.
+Scott Dikkers (born March 1, 1965) is an American comedy writer and entrepreneur.
+As a former co-owner of The Onion, he was the publication's longest-serving editor-in-chief, holding the position from 1988–1999 and again from 2005–2008.
+He also served as the satire newspaper's General Manager and Vice President of Creative Development from 2012–2014.